STEPHEN MELILLO, Composer

 ASCAP continues each year since 1992 to recognize Stephen’s work with Special Awards in Concert Music.
 In 2005, his Documentary in Music, KAKEHASHI: THAT WE MIGHT LIVE was nominated for the Pulitzer Prize in Music.
 Marking 60 years since the end of WWII, this 70-minute work involved an unprecedented gesture in Music-making and made International History.
 Inspired by and dedicated to the Survivors of the Bataan Death March, Kakehashi was recorded by an ensemble of 2 American Choruses and 143 world-class Japanese Military Musicians specially appointed for this historic occasion by the Japanese Ministry of Defense.
 In 2006, The World Historic recording, STORMWORKS Chapter 5:8, Writings on the Wall, was balloted in 4 categories in the 49th Grammy Awards.
 In 2008, the “visually scored,” DVD version of THAT WE MIGHT LIVE was balloted in the 50th Grammy Awards for Best Long Form Documentary.
 The same work won 2 Telly Film Awards for History/Biography and Music Concert.
 It also won an AVA Award that same year.

 In 1992, Stephen’s innovation in self-publishing and digital music dissemination, known as STORMWORKS, established a modern precedent in international Music publishing.
 STORMWORKS is represented online and via store dealerships in the United States and throughout 28 European and Asian countries.

-You will find Stephen’s scoring work in 14 feature films (another in progress) and 28 network television programs, and in the 1991 Academy Award-nominated movie 12:01PM starring Kurtwood Smith.
+You will find Stephen’s scoring work in 15 feature films and 28 network television programs, and in the 1991 Academy Award-nominated movie 12:01PM starring Kurtwood Smith.
 In the early 1990’s Stephen composed game music for Nintendo, Sega-Genesis and others through his affiliation with Absolute Entertainment.
 His work in this field, presented at the 1993 NAMM convention positioned him as a pioneer for a complete new generation of “film-scoring” approaches to game-music.

 During the scoring of 12:01PM, Stephen authored and implemented Music To Picture, a hands-on curriculum establishing, in 1991, the film-scoring program at the State University of New York at Purchase.